Coastal-Marine Spatial Planning and Integrated Management in the Puerto Peñasco to Puerto Lobos Fisheries & Biological Corridor

-In the biological corridor from Puerto Peñasco to Puerto Lobos, Sonora CEDO promotes and facilitates a coastal-marine spatial planning and integrated management process with six coastal communities.
-Fishing is the primary economic activity in the Corridor, but tourism is also strong at Puerto Peñasco and growing in other communities, offering opportunities and challenges.
-Mining, agriculture and energy represent other economic activities in the region.
-The program addresses the need to reduce growing conflicts for the use of this unique ecosystem, clarify user rights and achieve good ecosystem and fisheries management.
+In a special management area of the northern Gulf of California known as the Puerto Peñasco to Puerto Lobos Biological & Fisheries Corridor, Sonora, Mexico, CEDO promotes and facilitates a Coastal-Marine Spatial Planning and Integrated Ecosystem Management process with six coastal communities.
+Fishing is the primary economic activity in this Corridor, but tourism is also a strong economic driver in Puerto Peñasco, and is growing in the other communities offering new opportunities and challenges.
+Mining, agriculture, and energy-production represent other economic activities in this region.
+CEDO’s “Corridor Program” addresses the need to reduce growing conflicts surrounding the use of this unique ecosystem, namely by clarifying user-rights and achieving a viable and sustainable framework for ecosystem and fisheries management.

 The Corridor Ecosystem, Species and Communities